History of Physics at Davidson

 Smith eventually became President of Davidson College in 1901.

 In 1919-1920, the Physics Department consisted of one full-time professor.
 By 1929-1930, the college had hired two additional professors, bringing the total number up to three.
-Today, the department consists of five full professors, one associate professor, one visiting assistant professor, and one professor emeritus.
+Today, the department consists of seven full-time professors.